EmtiazAlam00/Assignment4Q1/README.md

 ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');

 Steps to compile and run your application:
-Use Java and IDE to compile and run application.
+Copy the source file into an IDE using JAVA to compile and run the application.

 Brief explanation of each function in the application: